 On the other hand, Ardent Partners estimate the average cost per invoice to be $11.57 (£8.48), including labour costs, overheads, and technology.
 This benchmark has decreased by just 4% in the past year, suggesting many firms are struggling to achieve efficient AP processes.
-The research concludes that best-in-class companies typically leverage modern technology to streamline their AP processes, resulting in invoice processing costs priced five times lower than average.
+The research concludes that best-in-class companies typically leverage modern technology like AI powered AP automation to streamline their AP processes, resulting in invoice processing costs priced five times lower than average.

 3. Improved accuracy

 With AP automation software, your invoice data is validated against enterprise resource planning (ERP), making it easy to detect duplicate payments.
 There’s no need to manually input invoice headers or line-item data either, reducing the likelihood of human error.

 4. Enhanced insight

 Comprehensive dashboards detail the AP process clearly, making it easy to identify where an invoice is sitting, and who to contact in case of delays.
 You can also import and export data courtesy of real-time access, facilitating smooth reports and analysis, which are crucial at the end of business cycles.

 In 2020, the AFP Payments Fraud and Control Survey revealed a staggering 81% of companies were targeted for payment fraud in 2019.
 Fortunately, AP automation software protects your business against fraud by assigning specific employees’ access to invoice approval and the release of payments.
 This AP process ensures no single employee is responsible for payment approval, the benefits of which are twofold – it reduces the chance of fraud while providing ample opportunity to doublecheck data.